 By that time, efforts to reduce the reliance on antipsychotic medications at The New Jewish Home were already well underway.
 An internal task force was formed, led by associate director of pharmacy, Mila Lasker, and nurse practitioner, Sonya Choudhury, and it called for a paradigm shift.

-“You have to see the person first before you see the condition,” said Choudhury, who works with residents with dementia at our Manhattan campus.
+“You have to see the person first before you see the condition,” said Choudhury, who works providing dementia care to residents at our Manhattan campus.
 “Dementia patients who are becoming agitated or even aggressive, most of the time are upset because they want something but are unable to communicate their basic wants and needs.
 They’re expressing human frustration.”

 To better understand the basic needs and wants of their patients, The New Jewish Home adopted a holistic, person-directed care model that required caregivers to reexamine treatment models from the individual patient perspective.
 When patients with dementia are first admitted, staff conduct deep interactions with patients and their families to gain a true understanding of the person for whom they are providing care.
 What did they do for a living; what kind of music did they like to listen to; what were their hobbies and interests?

 With a better understanding of the patients, the care team tailors an array of therapies that provide alternatives to traditional medications.
 At the Manhattan campus, for example, patients are assigned iPods loaded with music curated to their liking.
 A wide variety of art, games and puzzle activities are also employed as treatments.
 One patient, a former Wall Street banker, was outfitted with a replica office where he went every day to balance a ledger provided by the nursing staff.